 Foil Boards - Surf Foil vs. Wake Foil

 Surf – Surf style foils are made to be ridden slower and are therefore less "twitchy".
-Surf boards foil at speeds of 4-6 MPH.
+Surf foil boards should be ridden at speeds of 4-6 MPH.

-Wave - Wave style foils can be ridden at slightly higher speeds than their surf-style counterparts.
-Most wake boards can foil at speeds between 8-10 MPH or higher.
+Wake - Wake style foils can be ridden at slightly higher speeds than their surf-style counterparts.
+Most wake foil boards can foil at speeds between 8-10 MPH or higher.

 Mast Size Explained